 Do a Background Check on your General Contractor

 A general contractor is a company or a person in charge of every part of a construction project.
 They are responsible for hiring all the tradespeople, such as plumbers, electricians and other subcontractors.
 Do your research on the General Contractor.
-Find out how long your contractor has been in business.
+Some contractors will have used a site like http://yoursgi.com to help grow their business, and if this is the case then you can easily check up on them to find out if they are the real deal.
+You should find out how long your contractor has been in business.
 Check their website and Google reviews.
 Make sure you ask for their license number and learn if they’ve had any complaints filed against them or any violations with the DBPR (Department of Business and Professional Regulation).
 If you live in Florida you can go to www.myfloridalicense.com to look up any contractor’s information.
 Ask for referrals from clients they’ve worked with in the past.
 It is crucial that this person has a safe history, as they will be in your home for several hours at a time.

 Payment Guidelines for a General Contractor